RicoJia/ricojia.github.io/_posts/2022/2022-01-31-deep-learning-CNN-Basics.markdown

 - **Smaller number of parameters also means smaller sets of training images**
 - Convolutional Layers also benefit from **sparsity of connections**.
 This means that the activation of the next layer is only affected by a small number of activations from the previous layer (the ones in the corresponding filtered area)

+### Hebbian Principle

+In 1949, psychologist Donald Hebb proposed the Hebbian Learning Rule, which can be summarized as "neurons that fire togther, wire together".
+That suggests that a synaptic connection between two neurons are strengthened if they are activated simultaneously.
+In the context of CNN, we probably don't want connections between neurons at different layers that don't fire together, as in a large fully connected yet sparse CNN [1]

 ## Receptive Field

 A receptive field of a feature of an element in a feature map refers to **the size of region of the input that produces this feature**.
 E.g., say we have 2 CNN layers: